Where to Stay in Louisville – A Guide to the Home of the Kentucky Derby

 2. Old Louisville

-Old Louisville is one of the most visited areas in the city for history lovers.
+Old Louisville is one of the most visited areas in the city.

 The beautiful Old Louisville neighborhood has attractions like St. James Court and parks like Central Park.